 It might make it better, as it did for Karin:

-I’ve had to record several meetings over the years in my school district- it was THEIR behavior which greatly altered the atmosphere of these meetings, which resulted in me taping at follow- up and/or “to be continued” meetings.
-The taping was extremely beneficial in each circumstance- not only did school staff behave appropriately and professionally but the meetings were productive.~Karin
+I’ve had to record several meetings over the years in my school district- it was THEIR behavior that greatly altered the atmosphere of these meetings, which resulted in me taping at follow- up and/or “to be continued” meetings.
+The taping was extremely beneficial in each circumstance- not only did school staff behave appropriately and professionally but the meetings were productive.Karin, IEP parent.

 So it may actually help the situation!